SankalpaBaral/Wp-scanner/README.md

 # Wp-scanner
-Don't look at the werid code I was a complete noob at the time lol.
+Don't look at the weird code I was a complete noob at the time lol.